wharfkit/website/src/lib/docs/ContractKit/FirstMethod.md

 # First

-The first method provides a convenient way to retrieve a limited number of rows from a [table](/docs/contract-kit/table) instance.
+The `first` method makes it easy to retrieve a limited number of rows from a [Table](/docs/contract-kit/table) instance by returning a [Cursor](/docs/contract-kit/cursor) that can be used to paginate through the specified number of rows.

 ## Usage